-We also measure success through improvements in our work for the cats and the number of lives saved in our community.
+We also measure success through improvements in our work for the cats, the number of lives saved in our community, and much more.

-That is what CAT’s statistics (or “CATistics” as they’ve been called) show.
+That is what CAT’s statistics show.
 The numbers behind the furry faces we all love.

-To see how many cats found homes, how many kittens were fostered, how many felines were treated in the hospital, how many cat owners received assistance, and how many volunteers helped us save lies in 2012, check our 2012 online annual report.
-You can also see statistics per year (click on the yearly links on the left of this web page.)
+To see how many cats found homes, how many kittens were fostered, how many felines were spayed/neutered, how many cats were fed through our food bank, and how many volunteers helped us save lives, review our latest annual report.
+You can also see statistics by year (click on the yearly links on the left of this web page).

-Each adoption, donation, and engagement with you and other cat lovers brings us closer to fulfilling our mission to work with the community to save the lives of unwanted, homeless, sick, and injured cats and kittens by offering shelter, adoption, foster, low-cost spay/neuter, and veterinary services to end needless feline euthanasia.
+Each adoption, donation, and other interaction with you and fellow cat lovers brings us closer to fulfilling our mission to save the lives of homeless, unwanted, sick, and injured cats and to work with our community to provide feline expertise and quality programs and services for people and cats. .